Sudhanshu-bh/bus-reservation-system/README.md

 # bus-reservation-system
-It is a simple desktop application developed in CodeBlocks compiler in Windows using C++ language.
+It is a desktop application developed in CodeBlocks compiler in Windows using C++ language.

 This project mainly uses the concept of classes and objects, and file handling.
 A binary file 'Buses_record.dat' is created when the user enters a new bus for the first time.
 Whenever the user enters a new bus, a method of the class is called and